 Follow the steps below to start finding your own trusted contractor today.

 A personal recommendation is often the best way to start.
-Ask friends, family members, neighbors and co-workers whether they’ve worked contractors who have completed similar projects to yours.
+Assemble a list of contractors by asking friends, family members, neighbors and co-workers who they have worked with.

-42% of homeowners start their search with off-line, word-of-mouth referrals, according to a survey of 1,729 homeowners.
+Forty-two percent of homeowners start their search with off-line, word-of-mouth referrals, according to a survey of 1,729 homeowners.
 That’s compared to only 13 percent of homeowners who reported that they began a search for a contractor using Google.

 Chart data courtesy of Proremodeler.com